 The Caregivers Group is a support group for caregivers and provides a forum for caregivers to meet and connect with others in similar circumstances.
 Group support and discussions include topics such as wellness, meditation, challenges and joys of caregiving, reducing stress and increasing knowledge on caregiving issues and needs.
 The Caregivers support group is partially funded by a Title III Grant from Elder Services of Cape Cod.

-The group meets twice a month on the first and third Thursday of the month at 10:30AM in Conference Room 1 in Building C on the MVCS campus.
-For more information and confirmation of time and place please contact Allison McKinley at ext.
-217.
+The group meets twice a month on the first and third Thursday of the month at 10:30AM in the Island Wide Youth Collaborative conference room.
+For more information and confirmation of time and place please contact Lyndsay Famariss at ext.
+210.

 Driver Alcohol Education Groups

 The Driver Alcohol Education Program is for first and second offenders who come to MVCS mandated by the Court.

 - Drug and Alcohol Education (DAE) Group for first DUI offenders: The DAE is a curriculum based series of classes that are psycho-educational in nature and cover topics relating to substance use and driving.
 Topics include substance use, abuse and impact, health issues and communicable disease, dual diagnosis issues, violence prevention, interpersonal/relationship skills, life skills, conflict resolution, anger management and communication skills.
 Individuals are primarily referred from the court after a first DUI offense. x241

 - Second Offender Aftercare (SOA): The SOA is a psychotherapeutic group for individuals who have been convicted of a second DUI.
 The group meets weekly and discussion topics includes substance use and abuse, impact of substance dependency, achieving and maintaining sobriety, and developing alternative coping methods.
 Individuals are referred by the Court.
-For more information, call 508-693-7900 x225.
+For more information, call 508-693-7900 x241.

 Parents Apart is designed to assist parents in understanding the impact of divorce on children and provides parents with skills & tools to help their children adjust positively to the changes.
-For information on Parents Apart group time and location contact David Araujo at 508-693-7900 ext.
-241.
+To register and for more information on the group, call 508-693-7900 x225.